Source (GitHub)

 About this survey

-Enjoying yearly programming puzzles at Advent of Code since 2015!
-Since 2018, a community-run (unofficial) survey has been held.
-Since 2021 the results are published here!
-The data is available under the ODbL license on GitHub.
+Yearly programming puzzles at Advent of Code, since 2015!
+Community-run (unofficial) survey since 2018, and since 2021 the results are published here!
+Data available under the ODbL license on GitHub.

 Chart showing (top) used languages